noahsug/card-auto-battler/README.md

 - Relic: Play an additional card.
 Apply a permanent 3 burn to self.
 - Relic: Apply double burn while you have burn.
 Apply double bleed while you have bleed.

-Purple Cards (% chance, crit, play again, debuff, dodge, shock)
+Purple Cards (% chance, crit, play again, debuff, dodge, shock, self-trash)

 - Play another card.
 - Deal 2 damage.
 Repeat for each card played this turn.